Even without team sports, this recreational league company finds a way to boost spirits

 To preserve and improve your company culture, concentrate on turning successful past habits into fresh, remote-friendly routines.

-Kristi Herold is the founder and CEO of the Sport & Social Group, a 25-year-old company dedicated to getting people to keep playing in adult recreational sports leagues.
+Kristi Herold is the founder and CEO of the Sport & Social Group, a 25-year-old, Toronto-based company dedicated to getting people to keep playing in adult recreational sports leagues.